 • Willing to undergo criminal background check

-Most veterans are referred by the Federal VA Medical Center Homeless Liaison Officer Randy Skeens.
-Veterans may reach Randy at the American Lake VA Hospital (253) 583-2825.
+Most veterans are referred by the Federal VA Medical Center, and the Grant and Per Diem (GPD) Liaison, Tony Sparber, who can be reached at 253 348 1475.
+Veterans may also call the Homeless program at the American Lakes main line, at (253) 583-2825 for information and referral.
 Because we are a VA Grant and Per Diem Program, Randy screens applicants at the Federal VA level and routes them to Building 9.
 We also accept community referrals through Dennis Brown.
 Veterans may contact a Building 9 at 360-895-4371, you may also email email@example.com for more information.

 SERVICES PROVIDED TO VETERANS IN THE PROGRAM